-8.1 Business low voltage kVA demand (TAS82)
+9.1 Large business low voltage kVA demand (TAS82)

 This network tariff is for installations taking low voltage multi-phase supply that are not used wholly or principally as private residential dwellings.
 There are no restrictions on the use of the supply (i.e. the supply may be used for general power, heating, storage water heating, etc.).
 This network tariff may not be used in conjunction with any other network tariff.